Zualemo-xo/Online-Proctoring-and-Facial-Tracking-/README.md

 Description:
-Online proctoring and face tracking is useful to authenticate if the candidate is the actual person taking the examination or assessment.
+Online proctoring and face tracking is useful to authenticate if the candidate is the actual person taking the examination or assessment...